stefan-hoeck/idris2-tutorial/src/Tutorial/Functions1.md

 which is on the right hand side of the function arrow.
 Like other top level functions, lambdas can have more than one arguments, separated by commas: `\x,y => x * x + y`.
-When we pass lambdas as arguments to higher order functions, they typically need to be wrapped in parentheses or separated by the dollar operator `($)` (see the next section about this).
+When we pass lambdas as arguments to higher-order functions, they typically need to be wrapped in parentheses or separated by the dollar operator `($)` (see the next section about this).